 Q. Who will these changes affect?

 A: Commercial drivers who wish to obtain, renew or transfer a Hazmat endorsement.

 A: The Federal self-reporting requirement remains in effect.
 Drivers with a HAZMAT endorsement who do not meet the new federal requirements must voluntarily surrender their HAZMAT endorsement.

 A: Delaware will notify each CDL driver who has a hazmat endorsement at least 60 days in advance of your CDL expiration date.
 After passing the Delaware HAZMAT knowledge test, the driver may begin the federal process.
 TSA would like you to begin the renewal process 30 to 60 days before the expiration of your license.

-A: There are two TSA Agent locations in Delaware that conduct fingerprinting, one location in Dover and one location in New Castle.
-Each location accepts customers on a walk-in basis only.
+A: There is one TSA approved Agent location in Delaware that conduct fingerprinting in New Castle.
+Walk-in basis only.
 Search locations nationwide.